greenleafs/otus-c/README.md

 Build Homeworks
 ----------------
-In order to build homework you can execute following commands
+In order to build homework for lesson with some number you can execute following commands (for examle for third lesson)

-    cd homework1
+    cd homework3
     make

+After that, you can run homework for execution:

+    ./homework

 Also, you can run tests (if exists and You need to install python)